BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-07-18-gophercon-eu-berlin-2024.md

 In this Fake company, Emily conducted an investigation.
 She discovered that Bing Mate had split their monolithic application by database tables, resulting in closely related services that increased complexity.
-The solution proposed was to merge these related services into a more cohesive microservice, or a "micro-monolith," reducing the need for extensive inter-service communication.
+The solution proposed was to merge these related services into a more cohesive microservice, or a "micro-monolith", reducing the need for extensive inter-service communication.
 To manage the complexity of this new service, Domain-Driven Design (DDD) was introduced.

 ### Key DDD Patterns To Take Home

 1. Always Keep Valid State in Memory:
 The first pattern emphasizes maintaining valid state within the application.
-By encapsulating the state and ensuring
-2. that only valid data can be instantiated, the integrity of the application is preserved.
-This is achieved by using
-3. private properties and constructors that enforce validation rules, ensuring that no invalid state can exist in memory.
+By encapsulating the state and ensuring that only valid data can be instantiated, the integrity of the application is preserved.
+This is achieved by using private properties and constructors that enforce validation rules, ensuring that no invalid state can exist in memory.

 2. Keep Domain Database-Agnostic:
 The second pattern involves separating domain logic from database logic.
-By using the repository pattern, interactions
-3. with the database are abstracted, allowing the domain logic to remain clean and focused on business rules.
-This
-4. separation not only makes the code more maintainable but also facilitates easier testing and potential database
-5. changes in the future.
+By using the repository pattern, interactions with the database are abstracted, allowing the domain logic to remain clean and focused on business rules.
+This separation not only makes the code more maintainable but also facilitates testing and potential database changes in the future.

 3. Reflect Business Logic in Code:
 The third pattern advocates for aligning code with business terminology.
-By using the same language and terms that
-4. business stakeholders use, the code becomes more readable and understandable for non-technical team members.
-This
-5. alignment enhances communication and ensures that the software accurately represents business requirements.
+By using the same language and terms that business stakeholders use, the code becomes more readable and understandable for non-technical team members.
+This alignment enhances communication and ensures that the software accurately represents business requirements.

 ### Conclusion